Quantifying displacement: an urban expansion consequence via persistent homology

-We construct a volume--cell complex for each of the groups described above so as they reflect the geography of the city neighbourhoods while simultaneously incorporating a temporal component.
+We construct a $3$--dimensional cubical complex for each of the groups described above so as they reflect the geography of the city neighbourhoods while simultaneously incorporating a temporal component.
 To do so, we leverage the fact that data in every year references the same geography up to minor changes; see \S \ref{sec:data} and SI.
 We start by building a $100 \times 100$ grid covering the city map, dividing the city into squares of the form $[x, x+1] \times [y, y+1]$, and then add a third dimension corresponding to the time.
 Since we have data for $20$ consecutive years, this yields a $100 \times 100 \times 20$ grid.
 Notice that this grid is independent of the group.
 Fix now one of the four groups.
 We now define a $3$--dimensional grayscale digital image $\mathcal{I}$ of size $(100, 100, 20)$, associating to each tuple $(x,y,z)$ the share of people moving from the region $[x, x+1] \times [y, y+1]$ in year $z$ that fall into the given group.
 This yields four $3$-dimensional images of the same size and sharing the same grid.

-We now construct four filtered cell complexes following the T--construction.
+We now construct four filtrations.
 Fix one of the grayscale digital images.
-Its top--dimensional cells or \emph{voxels} are the cubes constructed above, which correspond precisely to the elements in the $3$--dimensional grid, and their lower-dimensional counterparts are all their faces, edges and vertices.
+Its top--dimensional cells or \emph{voxels} are the cubes constructed in the previous paragraph, which correspond precisely to the elements in the $3$--dimensional grid, and their lower-dimensional counterparts are all their faces, edges and vertices.
 We then construct a filtration $V$ assigning to voxels the value from the grayscale image, and then extend it top-down to their faces, edges and vertices by assigning to them the smallest value of all the adjacent voxels.
 This yields four nested sequences of cubical complexes indexed by a parameter $r$ ranging from $100$ to $0$: recall that for a fixed value $r$, a voxel $c$ is selected if $V(c) \geq r$.
-The resulting filtered complexes preserve the neighbourhoods geography.
-For a more technical exposition of the T--construction, we refer the reader to the Appendix \ref{app:cubical}.
+The resulting filtered complexes preserve the geography of the neighbourhoods, see Figure \ref{fig:3d_stay}.
+For a more technical exposition of this construction of the cubical cubical complexes at parameter $r$, known as the T--construction, we refer the reader to the Appendix \ref{app:cubical}.